ibm-watson-iot/node-red-contrib-ibmpush/README.md

 - Broadcast - Send notifications to all the registered devices
 - By Tags - Send notifications to devices subscribed to that tag.
 Can take multiple values seperated by comma(,)
 - By DeviceIds - Send notifications to devices by their device ID.
 Can take multiple values seperated by comma(,)
+- By User Ids - Send notifications to devices by their User ID.
+Can take multiple values seperated by comma(,)
 - Only Android devices - Send notifications to all the registered Android devices
 - Only iOS devices - Send notifications to all the registered iOS devices

-*Notification Identifiers* - Used when notifications are sent *By Tags and By DeviceIds*.
+*Notification Identifiers* - Used when notifications are sent *By Tags , By User Ids and By DeviceIds*.
 This can take multiple values seperated by comma(,).
 Example: GoldCoupons,SilverCoupons.
 You can override this property by providing ```msg.identifiers```

 Visit this [link](https://console.ng.bluemix.net/docs/services/mobilepush/c_overview_push.html) for more information on IBM Push Notification for Bluemix